Updated At Apr 25, 2026

-The AEO Audit Framework: dimensions, checkpoints, and scoring
+The AEO Audit Framework: three pillars and overall approach

 -